 Derivatives consist of financial contracts that derive their value from underlying changes in foreign exchange rates, interest rates, credit spreads or other financial measures.
-Mullen Group uses Derivatives such as Cross-Currency Swaps (as hereafter defined on page 97) as part of its foreign exchange risk management strategy.
+Mullen Group uses Derivatives such as Cross-Currency Swaps (refer to Note 14) as part of its foreign exchange risk management strategy.
 Derivatives are measured initially at fair value.
 Subsequent to initial recognition, Derivatives are measured at FVTPL and are recorded in the statement of comprehensive income.
 Mullen Group has not designated any Derivatives as hedges for accounting purposes.

-(v) Asset Retirement Obligations
+(v) Decommissioning liabilities

-Asset retirement obligations are measured at the present value of the expenditures expected to be incurred to remediate, reclaim and abandon the Corporation's disposal wells and related facilities in future periods.
-The Corporation uses an estimated inflation rate and a risk-free interest rate in the measurement of the present value of its asset retirement obligations.
-The associated asset retirement cost is capitalized within property, plant and equipment and is amortized over its estimated useful life.
-Any revisions to the estimated timing, amount of cash flows, inflation rate or risk-free interest rate are recognized as a change in the asset retirement obligation and the asset retirement cost.
+Decommissioning liabilities are measured at the present value of the expenditures expected to be incurred to remediate, reclaim and abandon the Corporation's disposal wells and related facilities in future periods.
+The Corporation uses an estimated inflation rate and a risk-free interest rate in the measurement of the present value of its decommissioning liabilities.
+The corresponding asset cost associated with the decommissioning liabilities are capitalized within property, plant and equipment and are amortized over their estimated useful life.
+Any revisions to the estimated timing, amount of cash flows, inflation rate or risk-free interest rate are recognized as a change in the decommissioning liabilities and the corresponding asset cost.
 Accretion expense is recognized in the consolidated statement of comprehensive income within other (income) expense.
-The estimated future costs of the Corporation's asset retirement obligations are reviewed and adjusted as required at the end of each reporting period.
+The estimated future costs of the Corporation's decommissioning liabilities are reviewed and adjusted as required at the end of each reporting period.